 Who are Céline Garnavault and Thomas Sillard?

-It is a theater made from objects that we give life to through technology and sound, in a way of thinking close to DIY, in the sense of making do with what is at hand, empirically, with curiosity and a sincere attention to the objects and what they offer us.
+It is a theater made from objects that we bring to life through technology and sound, in a way of thinking close to DIY, in the sense of making do with what is at hand, empirically, with curiosity and a sincere attention to the objects and what they offer us.

 All the technical and technological aspects of your work are fascinating, especially since they do not prevent people from feeling a deep empathy for your objects...
-What kind of relationship do you want to build with the public?
+What kind of relationship do you want to establish with the audiences?

-For example, in BAD BLOCK our latest (2024), we choose to embed intuition, randomness, and collective intelligence - which works by bouncing imaginations off one another - at the heart of the experience with the public.
+In BAD BLOCK (2024), we choose to embed intuition, randomness, and collective intelligence - which works by bouncing imaginations off one another - at the heart of the experience with the audiences.
 These objects will indeed connect us, and the show includes a time for exchange and expression from the audience that is an integral part of its writing.

 You place a great emphasis on research in your work?